campb223/dssa_dw_final_project_campb223/readme.md

 *   <b>Logger</b> - A class to track the progress of the DAG during runtime.
 A typical output looks like `2022-12-02 19:03:00,764 :: Worker :: INFO :: Running Tasks tearDown on Worker 1`.
 *   <b>Postgres</b> - A class which creates a connection to a PostgreSQL database.
 Inside `config/database.ini` the table definitions need to be supplied.
 Remember to put this in your .gitignore to prevent database credentials from being seen.
 *   <b>Queue</b> -  A First In - First Out (FIFO) design pattern.
 My Queue is called a `warehouse`.
 Currently there is only one type that is initiated -- Default = ThreadSafeQueue.
+*   <b>Scheduler</b> - Allows for DAGs to be run on a schedule.
+The Workflow (pipeline) allows us to save and load the DAGs which would be needed for processing.
 *   <b>Tasks</b> - This creates a Task class for individual nodes in the DAG.
 It allows me to set `dependsOn` variables which are used to determine the order of operations.
 Example of creating a Task to initalize a connection to a database:

 ```